pestrela/dj_kb/README.md

 * [guide](https://windowsreport.com/inverted-colors-windows-10/)

 MacOS:
-* “System Preferences” > “Keyboard” > “Shortcuts” > “Accessibility” >  “Invert Colors
+* “System Preferences” > “Keyboard” > “Shortcuts” > “Accessibility” > “Invert Colors"
 * [guide](https://devicebar.com/invert-display-colors-on-apple-mac-os-x/2642/)

 Second, there are freeware programs that are better, by only inverting the brightness and keepng the hues as they are